 - Excellent communication and organizational skills.

-- Flexible schedule, including some evenings.
+- Flexible schedule, including occasional evenings for school events.

-- Complete criminal record, medical evaluation and child abuse clearances.
+- Complete criminal record, medical evaluation, and child abuse clearances.

 - Driver’s license preferred but not required.